How To Fix A Leaking Shower Head

 As before, you must turn off the mains water supply and remove the shower handle.
 Carefully remove any screws from the faucet handle using a screwdriver.
 Once that’s done, you must remove the plate covering the faucet valve.
 Remove the nuts holding the plate, and carefully pry it open with a utility knife or screwdriver.

-You must replace the entire faucet valve if the damage is too extensive.
+If the damage is too extensive, you must replace the entire faucet valve.
 To do that, loosen the valve joints with a wrench.
-Then, take out the old valve and replace it with a new one.
+Then, remove the old valve and replace it with a new one.
 Subsequently, tighten the valve joints to ensure there’s no leakage.

 Reattach the covering plate and faucet handle by tightening the screws.
 Again, do not tighten them too much, or they might break.
 Then turn the mains back on, and you are done!

 Once you’ve finally solved your leaky showerhead problem, you’ll want to prevent it from happening again.
-Here are some useful tips for keeping your shower head drip-free long-term:
+Here are some valuable tips for keeping your shower head drip-free long-term:

-Following these prevention tips and acting quickly when you notice drips can go a long way towards shower head leak protection.
+Following these prevention tips and acting quickly when you notice drips can go a long way toward protecting shower head leaks.
 No one wants to deal with this annoying issue repeatedly!

-And that’s how you can stop a shower head from leaking.
-It seems pretty simple after going through the process.
+That’s how you can stop a shower head from leaking.
+After going through the process, it seems pretty simple.

 So, grab your gear and get started with the repair!
 If you follow the instructions we have provided here, you can fix your entire shower head or faucet body in no time.